distantForest/time_scheduler/documentation/ARCHITECTURE.md

 <figure>
   <img src="./media/configuration.png" alt="Time scheduler IP Parameters window" style="float:center">
-  <figcaption>Figure.1 Time scheduler IP Parameters window.</figcaption>
+  <figcaption>Figure 12.
+Time scheduler IP Parameters window.</figcaption>
 </figure>

 The definitions of the parameters and the way they appear and behave in the Parameters window are specified in the `agstu_time_scheduler_sw.tcl` file.
 The `counter_height` and `tick_length` parameters are defined as integer values.
 Their definitions are similar and largely self-explanatory.
 As an example, the definition of `tick_length` is shown below: